tamimachy/tamimachy/README.md

 ### Here is What I'm Working On! 👋
 - 👋 I'm Tamima
-- 🔭 I’m currently learning C Programming.
+- 🔭 I’m currently learning  Data Structure with C++
-- 🌱 I also worked on Flutter.
+- 🌱 I also worked on Web Development.
 - 👀 I’m interested in Android & Web Applications and Programming.
-- 💬 Ask me anyting about Myself
+- 💬 Ask me anything about Myself
 - 📫 How to reach me: [Facebook](https://www.facebook.com/tamima.chowdhury.520)